1sma31L/1sma31L/README.md

 # Hi there, I'm Ismail

 I'm a second-year Computer Science student with a passion for web development and cybersecurity.
-Here's a bit about me and what I'm working on:
+Here's a bit about me and what I'm working on.

 ## 🛠 Skills & Interests

 ### Languages  :
 - HTML
-- CSS (TailwindCSS)
+- CSS
-- JavaScript/TypeScript (React)
+- JavaScript/TypeScript
 - C
 - Python
 - LaTeX

+### Frameworks And Libraries   :
+- CSS
+    - Bootstrap
+    - TailwindCSS
+    - SASS
+- JavaScript
+    - React
+    - Redux

 ### Interests
 - **Single Page Web Appliations**